a-lafrance/tinyc/ISSUES.md

 - [ ] Extra returns getting generated all over the place
 - [ ] Const branching doesn't work for loops
 - [ ] Simple register allocator doesn't properly respect calling conventions
+- [ ] Calls in IR always allocate a result value, even if the function is void